-We can accept English placement results and MDTP math exam raw scores from other California Community Colleges as Alternative Evidence.
+We can accept English placement results from the CTEP exam and MDTP math exam raw scores from other California Community Colleges as Alternative Evidence.
 Assessment results must be submitted to the Matriculation Office along with a College Prerequisite Evaluation Form.
 Students that are required to matriculate and use Alternative Evidence to clear their assessment exams are still required to complete the remaining steps of the Matriculation process.

 There is no cost to students for the Matriculation assessment tests.

 Tests are held in the Matriculation testing room located in Village 8-3 for nights and weekends and 8-5 for all other testing sessions.

 Parking lot 1 is centrally located to the Village 8.
 Valid campus parking permits are required!
 Daily parking passes are available.

 The California State (Student Success Act SB1456) require every student that does not yet have a minimum of an AA degree from an accredited U.S. college, are concurrently enrolled at another 4-year college or taking classes for personal development to go through the Matriculation Process no matter what class they are trying to register for.
 California regulations state that each student must complete the Matriculation Process prior to being eligible to register for any class at Saddleback College.

 The online Student Advisement and MAP will help you select courses based on your assessment and placement in the subject areas of math, English, and reading.
 We suggest that students see a counselor or complete a MAP workshop if they need more guidance.